Sustainable Multidimensional Media Contents

 About SUMED

-We, the SUMED partners, aim to embed sustainability into educational and production processes to prevent further harm to human well-being and the environment.
+We, the SUMED partners, have embeded sustainability into educational and production processes to prevent further harm to human well-being and the environment.
 Overall, the entire media supply chain of the production should be as sustainable as possible.
 This can be best ensured by incorporating sustainability criteria into the education of the future media professionals, focusing on both the topic and the associated ways of thinking.
-The development of new and improved curricula and courses will contribute to local communities and organizations that offer internships for students and support the skills of their new employees.
+The development of new and improved curricula and courses contribute to local communities and organizations that offer internships for students and support the skills of their new employees.

-SUMED conducts training sessions for professors, offer courses for students, and provide support and inspiration for curriculum re-design to meet new needs.
+The SUMED project conducts training sessions for educators, offers courses for students, and provides support and inspiration for curriculum re-design to meet new needs.

 1. Adapting to constantly changing media formats sustainably.